amaredia3/HappyCampers/README.md

-# README
+# Happy Campers

-## Introduction

 Currently, every National Park has its own unique way to handle visitors’ needs.
 This makes it challenging for people to plan trips.
 Having a system where reservations, park attractions, park reviews and many other items can be accessed together will save time for the visitors and help prevent potential oversights in their itinerary.
-Furthermore, consolidating all this information for all national parks into one resource will help people identify the best park for them. ​
+Furthermore, consolidating all this information for all national parks into one resource will help people identify the best park for them.

 [Happy Campers HandBook](https://happycampers310.herokuapp.com/) is a central web site that allows you to view, make reservations at, and rate many of the [US National Parks](https://en.wikipedia.org/wiki/List_of_national_parks_of_the_United_States).